 - Handful parsley – washed carefully and dried - with a salad spinner or a clean kitchen towel

 - 1" ginger piece - peeled and chopped

 - 1" turmeric root piece or ½ teaspoon ground turmeric - chopped

 - ½ teaspoon cumin

 - Preheat the oven to 400°F.

-- Put the vegetables (not the kale though) in an oven proof dish and pour the oil over them.
+- Put the vegetables except for the kale in an oven proof dish and drizzle the oil over them.
 Roast for 20 minutes or until the vegetables are tan but not tender.

 - Meanwhile make the chermoula sauce: Put the chermoula ingredients in a food processor and process them until you get a smooth pesto like paste.
 Leave it aside.